 Bisexuals are not a very visible part of the LGBT community.
-Unfortunately biphobia is very much alive within the Lgbt community.
+Unfortunately, biphobia is very much alive within the Lgbt community.
 This unfortunate issue has been cause for Bisexuals to come together to organize and gain more visibility in the LGBT community.

-When I moved to UK in 2009, I was eager to join the LGBT community and also be part of the bisexual community.
+When I moved to UK in 2009, I was eager to join the LGBT community and be part of the bisexual community.
 I soon realized that although it is easy to have a social life beyond virtual interactions with Lesbians and gays activists, it is very difficult to actually meet bisexual activists.

-I also noticed that it is one thing to find Bisexual events, it is quite another to find people of colour represented at these events.
+Almost all the LGBT events I attended were dominated by gay and lesbian concerns; there was nothing much about bisexuality.
+I had to raise the question of more bi visibility at these events.I also noticed that it is one thing to find Bisexual events, it is quite another to find people of colour represented at these events.
 Unlike most lgbt events (which are actually gay dominated events), there are at least a noticeable number of people of colour, the few bisexual events I have attended failed in this area.